ltearno/hexa.tools/hexa.binding/README.md

 # Hexa Binding

-## A sometimes useful data binding non-invasive library for Java (and GWT)
+## A sometimes useful data binding non-invasive library for Java and GWT

-HexaBinding does dynamic binding between values, DTOs, Widgets (for GWT), and any other objects in Java applications.
-It is open and extensible with possibility for new property adapters added to the binding engine.
-The library supports vanilla Java and also has a version for GWT.
+HexaBinding does dynamic binding between values, DTOs, Widgets (with the GWT add-on artifact), and any other objects in Java applications.
+It is open and extensible with the possibility to add new property adapters to the binding engine.
+The library supports standard Java and also has a version for GWT.

+It might also work on Android and with JavaFX, although it wasn't tested on it.
+Any feedback is appreciated !

 Suppose you have two classes `A` and `B`, each one having a `Name` field.
-Imagine you have two instances `a` and `b` of thoses classes.
+Imagine you have two instances `a` and `b` of those classes.
 You can write :

 		Binder.bind( a, "name" ).to( b, "name" );